-2020 has seen our kids stay home longer than any year in history, due to the raging COVID-19 pandemic
+2020 has seen our kids stay home longer than any year in history, due to the raging COVID-19 pandemic.

 I cannot help but burst into inexplicable delight when I think of the merry and good cheer that will be doing its rounds this and early next month.
 Mine started early and it feels like every day is freaking Christmas day!
-Home cooked meals, road trips and visitations, family parties or gatherings, family bonding times, kids bouncing on those colorful bouncing castles if not participating in face painting and other similar amusing activities.
-Well, if only the increasing numbers of new infections are managed.
+Home cooked meals, road trips, visitations, family parties or gatherings, family bonding times, kids bouncing on those colorful castles if not participating in face painting and other similar amusing activities.
+Well, if only the increasing numbers of new infections are effectively managed.

 We settled on some colorful sun beds close to the beach with no others up front.
 The view as usual was fantastic.
-As soon as we sat, a smiling waiter walked to where we were to take orders.
+As soon as we sat, a smiling waiter walked to where we were to take our orders.
 That was when our eyes met.

-May you not forget that according to statistics, sexual abusers are mostly very close relations if not close friends of the victim.
+May you not forget that according to statistics, sexual abusers are mostly relatives, very close relations if not close friends of the abused.
 Takes me back to the quote I translated on my last blog post.
-Kikulacho ki nguoni mwako.
+“Kikulacho ki nguoni mwako.”

 So as you go about your adulting activities this holiday, keep one eye out to spot and stop any attempt by someone known to you or a stranger from messing up with your children.